[HISTORY: Adopted by the Bloomfield Council 10-1-2001 by Ord. No. 01-30 (Ch. 173A of the 1987 Code). Amendments noted where applicable.]

 - Includes all residential zones and development, any mixture of residential and commercial establishments, characterized by a few pedestrians at night.
 This definition includes areas with single-family houses, townhouses and/or small apartment buildings.

-All outdoor lighting used for security purposes located in residential areas herein defined shall be activated by motion-sensor devices or turned off during nonoperation hours.
+All outdoor lighting used for security purposes located in residential areas herein defined shall be activated by motion-sensor devices.

 All lighting shall be designed and installed in a manner which shall result in the direct or diffused source of illumination not being visible at any point on the property boundary at a height of three feet or anything greater.
 This can be accomplished by shielding, placement type and style of fixtures and other means which are technically feasible.